 A group chat idea manifested in late summer 2015, For The Scribes is a haven for marginalized indie writers.
 An online platform and resource for established and aspiring novelists, poets, singer-songwriters, spoken word artists, bloggers, playwrights, and screenwriters alike, FTS is the joint creation of AsiahMae and Willie L. Kinard III.
 Created to provide writing folk with tips, alerts, and opportunities to showcase work, FTS is a digital writer’s aid.
 Queer, trans, femme, differently-abled, or otherwise failing patriarchy?
 Get comfortable, relax, and stay a while.
 You’re family now.

 Co-Creator, Director of Communications

 Softer than a flower and stronger than the world will ever know, Areriel Hayward is a digital creative with starfire for energy.
-A social media guru and conqueror of Al Gore’s internet by way of Charleston, South Carolina, Arï is currently making her way around New York, walking fast, passing faces, and piloting the marketing jet at FTS.
+A social media guru and budding marketing strategist, Arï is currently conquering Al Gore’s internet by way of Charleston, South Carolina.

 Inspired by the humor of William Faulkner and Oscar Wilde and the unadulterated Blackness of Maya Angelou and Langston Hughes, Joseph Sewell is dedicated to being as proudly Black and queer as he is to marble cheesecake.
 An alumnus of the University of South Carolina priding himself on bringing a Southern flare to his work, Joseph currently resides in Washington, D.C.